Virtual Server administrative options include the list of actions that you can run as a VS administrator.

 - Click the Change Owner button.

-In the pop-up dialogue box, select a target user from a drop-down menu that lists all users on the system.
+In the dialog box, select a target user from the drop-down list that shows all users in the system.

-If you have any recipes or backups for this VS, you will be also prompted to confirm if the recipe/backup should be moved to another user.
+If you have any recipes or backups for this VS, you need to confirm if the recipe or the backup should be moved to another user.
+Select Yes if you want to make the recipes or backups of the virtual server available to the new owner.
+Otherwise, select No.

 - Click the Change Owner button to grant ownership to the selected user.